 BHC has responded and continues to respond to the unrest in our city through a number of approaches.
 (View Rabbi Sachs-Kohen’s relevant blog posting at blogs.rj.org.)
 In the weeks following the riots in Baltimore, our congregation began a relationship with the predominantly African-American Open Church of Baltimore.
 We have shared Bible study and conversation, which we are calling “Faith and Fairness.”
 These meetings have been deeply meaningful and have led to a strong relationship with Open Church.
-We will share a service project with Open Church on MLK Day and their Reverend, Brad Braxton, will serve as keynote speaker for Sisterhood's 56th Annual Interfaith Institute in March.
+We shared a service project with Open Church on MLK Day and their Reverend, Brad Braxton, served as keynote speaker for Sisterhood's 56th Annual Interfaith Institute in March.
 Additionally, BHC is discussing books on race and justice in America.
 Our first book was "Waking Up White" by Debby Irving.
 Several congregants have begun reading and discussing more challenging books.
 Be part of this deeper conversation.
-INFO: Tracie Guy-Decker, firstname.lastname@example.org.
+INFO: Tracie Guy-Decker, email@example.com.

 According to Maryland Hunger Solutions, 16.2% of Maryland households reported an inability to afford enough food.
 So, 1 in 6 residents in our state are challenged by hunger.
 BHC fights hunger in several ways: